 Along with the risks common to different types of real estate-related securities, REITs, no matter the type, involve additional risk factors.
 These include poor performance by the REIT's manager, changes to the tax laws, and failure by the REIT to qualify for tax-free distribution of income or exemption under the Investment Company Act of 1940, as amended (the "1940 Act").
 Furthermore, REITs are not diversified and are heavily dependent on cash flow.
 Investments in REIT equity securities could require a Portfolio to accrue and distribute income not yet received by the Portfolio.
 On the other hand, investments in REIT equity securities can also result in a Portfolio's receipt of cash in excess of the REIT's earnings; if the Portfolio distributes such amounts, such distribution could constitute a return of capital to Portfolio shareholders for federal income tax purposes.
 A Portfolio or some of the REITs in which a Portfolio may invest may be permitted to hold senior or residual interests in real estate mortgage investment conduits ("REMICs") or debt or equity interests in taxable mortgage pools ("TMPs").
-A Portfolio may also hold interests in "Re-REMICS," which are interests in securitizations formed by the contribution of asset backed or other similar securities into a trust which then issues securities in various tranches.
+A Portfolio may also hold interests in "Re-REMICs," which are interests in securitizations formed by the contribution of asset backed or other similar securities into a trust which then issues securities in various tranches.
 The Portfolios may participate in the creation of a Re-REMIC by contributing assets to the trust and receiving junior and/or senior securities in return.
-An interest in a Re-REMIC security may be riskier than the securities originally held by and contributed to the trust, and the holders of the Re-REMIC securities will bear the costs associated with the securitization.
+An interest in a Re-REMIC securities will bear the costs associated with the securitization.